How Mobile Devices Are Changing Healthcare

-Mobile devices and the accompanying technology has heralded in some significant changes and is helping transform the industry to increase accessibility to care for patients and streamline processes for care providers.
+Mobile devices and the accompanying technology have brought some significant changes and are helping transform the industry to increase accessibility to care for patients and streamline processes for healthcare providers.

 Here are a few other ways mobile devices are altering the healthcare industry’s status quo:

 Monitoring Chronic Illnesses

 The pervasiveness of smartphones, in particular, makes it easier for healthcare providers to help patients monitor and manage chronic illnesses.

 Remote monitoring systems deployed via mobile devices will save an estimated $197 billion in medical costs over the next 25 years.
 These remote monitoring systems can help deliver care for illnesses like diabetes and chronic pain sufferers by allowing them to easily track their symptoms and provide physicians with accurate data that may indicate a more significant problem.

 Patients in rural areas often don’t receive the same care as those in urban settings.
 However, a wealth of technology has helped healthcare providers serve these remote areas more seamlessly.